 After graduating in May 2011, Nick got his “foot in the door” at Boston 25 as a sports producer, where he learned from some of the best in the business and helped in the coverage of the Bruins run to the 2011 Stanley Cup.

 Nick’s passion for following local sports though was fueled after moving north in December 2011 to Bangor, Maine, beginning a two-year journey working with the legendary Tim Throckmorton at WABI TV5.
 Through covering UMaine hockey games at Alfond Arena to the high school basketball tournament at the Bangor Auditorium, Nick gained a true understanding of the importance of sports and the stories behind the games in local communities.

 In February 2014, Nick’s journey brought him closer to home, beginning his run at WLNE-TV ABC6 in Rhode Island.
 He spent the first four years at the station working with the legendary Ken Bell, covering multiple Super Bowl victories for the Patriots, NCAA tournaments and national championships with the PC Friars and Rhody Rams.
 Following Bell’s retirement, Nick was promoted to the “big chair” as Sports Director in July 2017, teaming up with another Emerson alum, Ian Steele.
 Through more Super Bowls, World Series, Celtics/Bruins playoff runs and of course high school championships, Nick & Ian have continued the station’s tradition of strong local sports coverage.

-Nick’s excited to be covering sports closer to home.
-He’s also thrilled to have the opportunity to explore what Rhode Island has to offer.
-If you’ve got a place Nick can sprint to for a story, feel free to email him at email@example.com.
-You can also follow Nick on Twitter: @NickCoit.
+Nick’s always looking across every corner of Rhode Island and Southeastern Mass for great stories to tell.
+If you’ve got a place Nick can sprint to, feel free to email him at email@example.com.
+You can also follow Nick on Twitter: @NCoitABC6.